-DOCUMENT REVISION & REVIEW TABLE Issue Date Comments Author 10 December 2024 Section 1.0 Introduction has been renamed as Scope Section 2.0 - The following definitions have been added, renamed or amended: Advanced Distribution Management System (ADMS) Customer Limitation Scheme Customer Security Failover Information Technology (IT) Secured Next Fault Network Capability Operational Technology (OT) Secured Next Fault Secured Information Technology (IT) Outage Secured Next Fault Secured Next Fault Secured Operational Technology (OT) Outage Secured Prequency Integrity Telecommunication Secured Next Fault Section 3.2 - The requirements for Network Capability have been modified to explicitly cater for Operational Technology Outages.
-Section 3.3 - The requirements for System Frequency Integrity have been modified and are now based on the magnitude of the Normal Infeed Loss Risk of 1320MW, as defined in the NETS SQSS.
-Section 3.10 Short circuit and load flow analysis tool shall be approved by the Head of Modelling and Analysis Andy Hood 9 Oct 2023 Document rebranded and links updated Seth Treasure 8 May 2020 Document has been re-formatted to comply with POL:GE1.
+DOCU DOCUMENT REVISION & REVIEW TABLE Issue 11 December 2024 Section 1.0 Introduction has been replaced with Scope Section 2.0 - The following definitions have been added, renamed or amended: Advanced Distribution Management System (ADMS) Customer Limitation Scheme Customer Security Failover Information Technology (IT) Secured Next Fault Network Capability Operational Technology (OT) Secured Next Fault Secured Information Technology (IT) Outage Secured Operational Technology (OT) Outage Secured Telecommunication Outage System Frequency Integrity Telecommunication Secured Next Fault Section 3.2 - The requirements for Network Integrity have been modified to explicitly cater for Operational Technology Secured Next Faults and Secured Operational Technology Outages Section 3.3 - The requirements for System Frequency Integrity have been modified and are now based on the magnitude of the Normal Infeed Loss Risk of 1320MW, as defined in the NETS SQSS.
+Section 3.10 - Short circuit and load flow analysis shall be approved by the Head of Modelling and Analysis Andy Hood 9 Oct 2023 May 2020 Document rebranded and hyperlinks updated Document has been re-formatted to comply with POL:GE1.
 Definitions have been added.
 References to the Electricity Safety Quality and Continuity Regulations and to the National Electricity Transmission System Security and Quality of Supply Standard (NETS SQSS) have been added.
 Generation Security, Network Integrity, System Integrity requirements have been added.
 Network complexity requirements have been clarified.
 Load Management Scheme requirements have been modified.
-Step Voltage Change requirements have been added.
+Step Voltage Change requirements have been modified.
 A section on network Losses has been added.
-Andy Hood 7 Sep 2018 A reference to EREC G99 has been added Andy Hood 6 Sep 2017 Section 2.1.1 relating to the requirements for networks that include active load management has been added.
-Andy Hood 5 May 2012 Step voltage change limit increased to 10% Andy Hood
+Seth Treasure Andy Hood 8 Sen 2018 A section of fietwork cosses has been added.
+A reference to EREC G99 has been added.
+Andy Hood 8 Sep 2018 A reference to EREC G99 has been added Andy Hood

-4 Oct 2010 References to the Distribution Code and Grid Code added G59/2 reference added and G59/1, G75/1 and ETR113 references removed Andy Hood 3 May 2009 System reliability schemes shall be assessed in accordance with ST:AM5C Step voltage changes shall be assessed following operation of auto-close schemes where these operate within 5s Schemes shall be financially assessed in accordance with POL:AM5 and POL:FI06/04/01 Andy Hood 2 Mar 2003 G75 reference updated to G75/1 N J Turvey 1 April 2001 Document rebranded N J Turvey 0 July 1996 Document issued N J Turvey
+7 Sep 2017 Section 2.1.1 relating to the requirements for networks that include active load management has been added Andy Hood 6 Oct 2014 Links updated Document issue numbers have been replaced with "as amended" The complexity of 66kV and 33kV circuits shall comply with criteria in ER P18 Andy Hood 5 May 2012 Step voltage change limit increased to 10% Andy Hood 4 Oct 2010 References to the Distribution Code and Grid Code added.
+G59/2 reference added and G59/1, G75/1 and ETR113 removed.
+Andy Hood 3 May 2009 Clause 2.1 - system reliability assessed in accordance with ST:AM5C Clause 2.2 - step voltage changes are assessed after auto-close schemes have operated where this is within 5s Clause 2.4 - Schemes shall be assessed in accordance with PO:AM5 and POL:FI06/04/01 Andy Hood 2 May 2003 Improvements to system reliability now require individual appraisal N J Turvey 1 Apr 2001 Document rebranded Document modified to include 66kV networks G5/3 reference updated to G5/4 N J Turvey 0 Jul 1996 Document issued N J Turvey